YOU HAVE QUESTIONS, WE HAVE ANSWERS

 I've never been in a kayak, or even done much canoeing.
 Can I still take your class?

 Our school is for beginners only.
 Most of students are new to the sport.
 We specialize in teaching timid, worried, curious first timers.
-If you wish to pursue the sport, you'll leave us with knowledge to make an informed buying choice, and the skill to make it perform.
+If you wish to pursue the sport, we can recommend some outstanding coaches in the Midwest and Great Lakes area to help you elevate your skills.

 Do you offer private or group lessons?

 Yes.
-For those desiring private lessons, or perhaps you have already purchased kayaks and gear and want to refine your technique, we offer private lessons for $150.
-You can bring a friend or family member and we will work with two of you for $200.
+For those desiring private lessons, or perhaps you have already purchased kayaks and gear and want to refine your technique, we offer private lessons for $125.
+You can bring a friend or family member and we will work with two of you for $230.
 These sessions focus on what you want to learn from us.
 Maybe you think your paddle is too long.
 We'll check it out.
 Perhaps you need specific advice on car topping your kayaks.
 Does your kayak fit you well?
-We'll try and address your questions and work on the paddling skills you want developed.
-Call for date/time options.
+We'll address your questions and work on the paddling skills you want developed.
+Contact us for date/time options.
 For some students, private sessions are the most rewarding and get them on a faster learning curve.